Humberger Nav

 While both resumes and CVs showcase your skills and experience, there are some differences that you need to understand -

-What CV stand for and How Is It Made?
+What does CV stand for and How Is It Made?

 • Contact Information: Write down your legit full name, a professional email address, and a phone number (optional).